 The Interconnection Facilities are located in IPC's Capital region in Township , Range and Section.
-The Point of Interconnection ("POI") for the Project will be on the node on the 230kV bus connection between switch and switch at the new interconnection station.
-A drawing identifying the Point of Interconnect is attached as Exhibit 1.
+The Point of Interconnection ("POI") for the Project will be electrically on the node on the bus between switch and at the new interconnection station.
+A drawing identifying the POI is attached as Exhibit 1.